dtrthi/stangular/README.md

 # stangular
-The custom WordPress theme for compatable with WooCommerce plugin, inspired by Storefront
+The custom WordPress theme for compatable with WooCommerce plugin, inspired by Storefront and AngularJS.